-The Wonderful Story Of Henry Sugar —cast, plot and everything you need to know about the Road Dahl adaptation
+The Wonderful Story Of Henry Sugar: release date, cast, plot, trailer, interview and all about Wes Anderson's Road Dahl adaptation

 Benedict Cumberbatch leads the cast in Roald Dahl's The Wonderful Story Of Henry Sugar on Netflix.

-The Wonderful Story Of Henry Sugar was a short story written by the late British author Roald Dahl and published back in 1977 as the anthology book The Wonderful Story of Henry Sugar and Six More (opens in new tab).
+The Wonderful Story Of Henry Sugar secured Netflix its only Oscar of the 2024 season.
+It's a short story written by the late British author Roald Dahl and published back in 1977 as the anthology book The Wonderful Story of Henry Sugar and Six More.
 Now, one of a host of new dramas being produced by Netflix that are based on Roald Dahl books and stories, this story is being brought to life, with Sherlock and The Power Of The Dog star Benedict Cumberbatch playing the lead character Henry Sugar.

-Famous horror movie director Wes Craven is on board too to direct.
-It isn’t the first time The French Dispatch director has adapted a Roald Dahl story, either.
+Netflix has made the famous story into a short 39-minute film with movie director Wes Anderson behind it.
+This isn’t the first time The French Dispatch director has adapted a Roald Dahl story, either.
 In 2009 he turned Fantastic Mr Fox into an Oscar-nominated feature film with George Clooney and Meryl Streep among the voice cast.

-And for The Wonderful Story of Henry Sugar Wes Anderson is gathering together another top-notch cast with Ralph Fiennes, Ben Kingsley and Dev Patel also set to star.
-So here’s what we know about the upcoming Netflix film The Wonderful Story Of Henry Sugar so far…
+And for The Wonderful Story of Henry Sugar Wes has gathered together a top-notch supporting cast to work alongside Benedict Cumberbatch, with Ralph Fiennes, Ben Kingsley, Richard Ayoade and Dev Patel also starring.

 The Wonderful Story Of Henry Sugar release date